“Thankful” String Art Tutorial

 In this string art tutorial I’ll show you how to make string art words that blend from one color to another.
 The possibilities for this idea are endless.

-This “thankful” sign is the perfect addition to my fall decor that I like to keep simple and on the modern side.
+Fall decor is a bit difficult for me because most of it doesn’t naturally fit my style very well.
+This “thankful” string art sign is the perfect addition to my fall decor that I like to keep simple and on the modern side.
 I love how it turned out.

-- string in the color(s) of your choice
+- Embroidery thread in the color(s) of your choice

-- and wire and hooks if you plan to hang it.
+- Wire and hooks if you plan to hang it

 I bought an alder board that was so pretty so I didn’t even stain or paint it.
 I like how it adds a natural element to the otherwise modern design.